Units and calories in lager

 Get the facts on tap about exactly what goes into your lager

-- Find out how many calories are in 2 pints of lager
+- Find out how many calories are in a pint of lager

-- 5 tips to cutting down on lager
+- Five tips to cutting down on lager

 - Popular lager brands in the UK